lizhanmit/learning-notes/kafka-note/kafka-note.md

 Different topics can have different configurations of the amount of partitions.

+There is configuration to enable or disable auto-creation of topics.
+However, you are free to manually create yourself.

 - Create a topic: `bin/kafka-topics.sh --zookeeper localhost: 2181 --create --topic helloworld --partitions 3 --replication-factor 3`
 - List topics: `bin/kafka-topics.sh --zookeeper localhost:2181 --list`
 - Describe a topic: `bin/kafka-topics.sh --zookeeper localhost:2181 --describe --topic helloworld`